xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 the main program requires no input.
 That's because of the initialization in unit Input, which still requires something to put into the lookahead character.
-Sorry, there's no way out of that box, or rather, we don't _WANT_ to get out.
+Sorry, there's no way out of that box, or rather, we don't _want_ to get out.
 Except for simple test cases such as this, we will always want a valid lookahead character, so the right thing to do about this "problem" is ... nothing.